kus0023/Ayurvedic-Solutions-MERN/README.md

 ### Note

 **_# public_**
-The routes which are public needs no token
+The URL which are public needs no token

 **_# private_**
-The routes which are private yuo need to pass token in header
+The URL which are private yuo need to pass token in header

 > Authorization = Bearer \<Token>